 - Next, to the kitchen, there is à root cellar which is 3´ underground and it communicates from the inside.
 It is 12’ x 12′.

-- The house is a half-circle (40′ in diameter) annexed to à 15’x40′ rectangle.
-All of it is on a floating slab, Heater by water.
+- The house is a half-circle (40′ in diameter) annexed to a 15’x40′ rectangle.
+All of it is on a floating slab, heated by water (pex tubing).

 - The structure is made from beams that come from an old barn I recycled.